dhc-barnard/envdh/_texts/text.md

 title: Digital Humanities and the Climate Crisis
 ---

+*This document is the first published draft of the manifesto.
+A new and final version, which incorporates community comments and feedback, is available at [https://dhc-barnard.github.io/dhclimate/](https://dhc-barnard.github.io/dhclimate/).
+This draft remains up to preserve the original annotations.*

 ## Preamble

 This manifesto emerged from a collective desire to foreground the climate crisis within digital humanities work.